A contractor's guide to IR35 legislation

 Of course, IR35 investigations vary on a case by case basis and no preventative measures will ever cover every eventuality.
 However, it remains advantageous for all contractors to take the threat posed by IR35 seriously and remain prudent in ensuring that they can confidently prove that they are in business on their own account.

 Having Professional Indemnity (PI) insurance can significantly improve your IR35 profile.
 PI insurance is an all-important element of cover for businesses as it protects against any claims of professional negligence.

 Make sure that you are ticking an important business entity test off your list by ensuring that you are fully covered as a freelance contractor.
-At Kingsbridge Contractor Insurance we have designed our core insurance package to cover the risks inherent in freelance contracting.
+At KPSol we have designed our core insurance package to cover the risks inherent in freelance contracting.
 This includes Professional Indemnity, Public Liability and Employers Liability cover; our product can help you avoid getting caught out by IR35.

-If you wish to discuss your cover requirements then simply call our friendly, professional team at Kingsbridge Contractor Insurance on 01242 808740 and we will be happy to discuss your needs with you.
+If you wish to discuss your cover requirements then simply call our friendly, professional team at KPSol on 0124 236 2149 and we will be happy to discuss your needs with you.
 Alternatively, apply online to get cover instantly.